freedomofpress/securedrop/docs/development/virtual_environments.rst

             sudo chown root:wheel /Library/LaunchDaemons/limit.maxfiles.plist

-          This will increase the maximum open file limits system wide on Mac OS X (last tested on 10.11.6).
+          This will increase the maximum open file limits system wide on macOS (last tested on 10.11.6).

 The web interfaces and SSH are available over Tor.
 A copy of the the Onion URLs for Source and Journalist Interfaces, as well as SSH access, are written to the